What to do if…

 Do not do these things

-- Do not take more doses “until it wears off” or add other meds/supplements/alcohol to try to counteract it.
+- Do not take more doses, supplements, alcohol, or another medicine to try to counteract what happened.

-- Do not make yourself vomit or take “cleanses” or laxatives unless Poison Control or a clinician tells you to.
+- Do not make yourself vomit, take activated charcoal, use a cleanse, or take laxatives unless Poison Control or a clinician tells you to.

-- Do not drive if you feel drowsy, dizzy, confused, or unwell.
+- Do not drive yourself if you feel drowsy, dizzy, confused, faint, or unwell.

-- Do not throw away bottles/blister packs—exact names and strengths matter.
+- Do not throw away bottles, blister packs, packaging, or dosing instructions; exact names and strengths matter.

-- Do not assume it’s safe just because both medicines are common or over-the-counter.
+- Do not assume it is safe just because one or both medicines are common, prescribed, or over-the-counter.

 What to do now

-- Check for emergency red flags (right now).
-Call 911 if the person collapses, has a seizure, has trouble breathing, can’t be awakened, has severe chest pain, or is rapidly getting worse.
+- Check for emergency red flags now.
+Call 911 if the person has collapsed, has a seizure, has trouble breathing, cannot be awakened, has severe chest pain, or is rapidly getting worse.

-- If it’s not immediately life-threatening, call Poison Control now: 1-800-222-1222.
-Tell them you may have taken a combination of medicines that shouldn’t be mixed and follow their instructions.
+- If it is not immediately life-threatening, call Poison Control now at 1-800-222-1222.
+Say you may have taken two medicines that should not be combined, then follow their instructions.

-- Pause further doses until you’ve spoken to Poison Control (unless told otherwise).
-If you’re on a medicine where missing a dose may be risky (for example, for seizures), tell Poison Control what it is and when the next dose is due so they can advise safely.
+- Pause further doses until you have spoken to Poison Control, unless they or a clinician tells you otherwise.
+If the next dose is for a medicine where missing a dose may be risky, such as a seizure medicine, tell Poison Control what it is and when it is due.

-- If you’re told to go to urgent care/ER, bring the containers.
-Take all medicine bottles/blister packs and a written timeline of what you took and when.
+- If you are told to go to urgent care or the emergency room, bring the medicine containers and your written timeline of what was taken and when.

 What can wait

-- You do not need to decide today whether to stop a long-term medication permanently—focus on immediate safety and instructions for the next dose.
+- You do not need to decide now whether to stop a long-term medicine permanently.

 Important reassurance

-Medication mix-ups happen, especially when adding new prescriptions or using multi-symptom OTC products.
-Poison Control exists for exactly this situation—even if you have no symptoms yet—and getting advice early can prevent avoidable harm.
+Medication mix-ups happen, especially when prescriptions change or when multi-symptom over-the-counter products are involved.
+Poison Control is there for this exact situation, including when you have no symptoms yet.

 Scope note